Dragod/unity-ruby-sass-build/README.md

 ```

 Also you need to set the main css file path, if you want the script to override it for you.
-Just add you path to the last line of the `build-config.json` file.
+Just add you path in `build-config.json` file.
-If you want to set it manually each time just comment out last line in build-config.json
+If you want to set it manually each time just comment out last line in `build-config.json`.

 ```json
 "main-css-path": ["C:/your/path/here"]